 To exit cropping without saving, click the Cancel icon in the Options Bar.

-To remove a specific object/area:
+To crop a specific object/layer:

 - Using one of the selection tools, select the desired object/area (see Photoshop: Selection Tools for more details).

 - Navigate to Select > Inverse.
 This will select everything in the layer except the desired object/layer.

 - Press the Delete key.
 Only the originally selected object/area will remain.

 The method above will crop an object based on the selection tool shape (rectangle, circle, etc).
 Cutting objects more closely along their edges requires a technique called masking (see Photoshop: Masking for more details).